-1 In general, companies with a plurality vote standard use "Withhold" as the contrary vote option in director elections; companies with a majority vote standard use "Against".
+&lt;sup>2 In general, companies with a plurality vote standard use "Withhold" as the contrary vote option in director elections; companies with a majority vote standard use "Against".
 However, it will vary by company and the proxy must be checked to determine the valid contrary vote option for the particular company.